kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 with the focus on conversions between frequencies and velocities.
-We discuss conversion examples shown in the paper in detail and try to illustrate how :mod:`wcs` deals with FITS data from (leagcy) AIPS and GIPSY sources.
+We discuss conversion examples shown in the paper in detail and try to illustrate how :mod:`wcs` deals with FITS data from (legacy) AIPS and GIPSY sources.
 In many of those files the reference frequencies and reference velocities are not given in the same reference system (e.g. topocentric v.s. barycentric).
 It is estimated that there are many of these FITS files and that their headers generate wrong results when they enter